 Individuals applying for an FHA loan can typically have a lower credit score than those applying for a conventional home loan.
 In order to qualify for an FHA Loan a minimum credit score of 600 is a good baseline.
 Some lenders may allow for a lower credit score.

 Buyers should start to look at their credit report at least six months before considering buying a home again.
 With proper time and planning, they can improve their credit score so that it meets FHA loan guidelines.

 Lenders typically make your debt-to-income (DTI) ratio one of the qualifying factors for a home purchase loan, and the same goes for an FHA loan.

 FHA guidelines generally require that your total DTI does not exceed 43%.
 Your mortgage loan advisor can help you determine if you can use other compensating factors, such as documented cash reserves, a larger down payment (10% or more), or a demonstrated “conservative” use of credit to help overcome any DTI challenges you may have.

 FHA loans offer a low down payment option for buyers who don’t have a substantial down payment saved up to purchase a home.
 The minimum down payment requirement for an FHA home loan is 3.5%*.

 Gift Funds Allowed

 Gift funds may be used for 100% of your down payment.
-You may receive gifts from relatives, friends, and even your employer.
-If you want to use gift funds for your FHA loan down payment, ask your mortgage advisor for details.
+If you want to use gift funds for your FHA loan's down payment, ask your mortgage loan advisor for details.